EdmondChuiHW/EdmondAppsAndroidUtils/README.md

 This library covers logging, Activities, Fragments, SQLite databases, asynchronous operations, JSON, animations and more.

 All commits to the master branch include Javadoc.
-This lirary is under active development so the API is not frozen yet.
+This library is under active development so the API is not frozen yet.
 Detailed documentation will indicate any binary-incompatiable changes in future commits.

 Please let me know if you have any suggetions/comments on my code.